EinTim23/EZ-Autostart/README.md

 ## EZ-Autostart

 EZ-Autostart is a application that abuses the android launcher feature to launch a app of your choice via a preconfigured package name. example use cases are auto launching some app on embedded devices or locking a user in a specific app(dont forget to disable settings then ;) ).
 The app isn't licensed, do anything you want with it.
 There may be things that you could do better idk, i threw this app together in 10 minutes(writing this readme literally took longer then writing the app itself).
+There is no root required and in THEORY it should run anywhere from android 5 to android 12.

 ### Usage
 - install the app